 The original Galam model was developed to describe a hierarchical election process \cite{galam_majority_1986}.
-In this original formation, agents do not change opinions.
-Inspired by the real-space renormalization group, the model represents an iterative process in which the number of agents is reduced at each step of the procedure until a single representative of the entire population is chosen \cite{galam_social_1990}.
-Interestingly, an almost identical idea appears in a paper by Shimbel in 1952 \cite{shimbel_communication_1952}, who proposed an analogy between a hierarchical communication network and a pyramidal election system.
-Later, Galam reformulated his original model to describe the opinion dynamics within two different approaches: repeatedly enlarging the group sizes \cite{galam_fashion_2005} and the reshuffling of agents \cite{galam_minority_2002}.
+In its original form, agents do not change their opinions.
+Inspired by the real-space renormalization group, the model represents an iterative process in which the number of agents is reduced at each step until a single representative of the entire population is selected \cite{galam_social_1990}.
+Interestingly, an almost identical idea appears in a paper by Shimbel from 1952 \cite{shimbel_communication_1952}, who drew an analogy between a hierarchical communication network and a pyramidal election system.
+Later, Galam reformulated his original model to describe opinion dynamics using two different approaches: repeatedly enlarging group sizes \cite{galam_fashion_2005} and reshuffling agents \cite{galam_minority_2002}.

-The original model with enlarging groups was initially described in the French newspaper \textit{Le Monde} under the title \textit{Les réformes sont-elles impossibles?}, to show how broad democratic consultation can paradoxically lead to the rejection of reforms, even when a large majority initially supports them.
-Suppose that a society must decide whether to introduce or not a reform.
-One faction wants to maintain the status quo (opinion $-1$), while the others want the reform (opinion $+1$).
+The original model with enlarging groups was first presented in the French newspaper \textit{Le Monde} under the title \textit{Les réformes sont-elles impossibles?}, to illustrate how broad democratic consultation can paradoxically lead to the rejection of reforms, even when a large majority initially supports them.
+Suppose that a society must decide whether or not to introduce a reform.
+One faction favors maintaining the status quo (opinion $-1$), while the other favors the reform (opinion $+1$).
 In the first step, the population is divided into groups of size $r$.
-All individuals within each group update their opinions by choosing the most popular opinion within that group.
+All individuals within each group update their opinions by adopting the majority opinion in that group.
 If no majority emerges, the status quo (option $-1$) is chosen.
-Then, the process continues by merging the $r$ groups that were previously formed, each consisting of $r$ individuals.
-After merging the groups, a new majority decision is made among the $r^2$ individuals.
-This process repeats until a consensus is reached.
-A similar approach was later applied to fashion trends \cite{galam_fashion_2005} with one difference: when there is no majority, a novelty (option $B$) is chosen instead of the status quo.
+The process then continues by merging the previously formed groups, each consisting of $r$ individuals.
+After the groups are merged, a new majority decision is made among the resulting $r^2$ individuals.
+This process is repeated until a consensus is reached.
+A similar approach was later applied to fashion trends \cite{galam_fashion_2005}, with one difference: when there is no majority, a novelty (option $B$) is chosen instead of the status quo.